-Children with a Statement of Special Educational Needs or Education, Health and Care Plan that name St John's Church of England Academy will be offered a place first.
+Children with an Education, Health and Care Plan that name St James CofE Academy will be offered a place first.
 This will reduce the number of places available.

 Where more applications have been received than places available or where to admit would conflict with the academy fulfilling class size legislation, the following priorities shall apply in order: